-Discover Myanmar’s Ancient Royal Cities
+Discover Mandalay's Ancient Royal Capitals

 After the fall of the Pagan Kingdom in Bagan due to several Mongol invasions, Myanmar split into smaller (city) states.
 But the kings who ruled along the Irrawaddy in Sagaing, Inwa, Amarapura and finally, Mandalay, conquered the lands – at one point even expanding the kingdom to Ayutthaya, Thailand – and returned Myanmar to its imperial glory.

-- Lunch in Sagaing
+- Lunch break in Sagaing

-- Sunset at U Bein Bridge
+- Amarapura – U Bein Bridge Sunset

 In 1365, the capital of Myanmar moved across the river to a city we now know as Inwa, but back in the Kings’ days, the city was called Ratanapura, “Gem City” in the local Pali language.
 The construction of the new city was a major project that involved filling in nine lakes; some say the name Inwa is derived from those lakes (in Pali, “nine lakes” translates to Innawa).